esoca123/Rutils/README.md

 # Rutils
-utility functions to improve the productivity with ramda js ( funcitonal javascript )
+utility functions to improve the productivity with ramda js ( functional javascript )